Racism in Sweden: Antisemitism

 Following Germany and Austria, Sweden has the highest rate of antisemitic incidents in Europe, although the Netherlands has reported a higher rate of antisemitism for some years.
 A government commissioned study from 2006 estimated that 15% of Swedes agree with the statement: "The Jews have too much influence in the world today."
 A multinational public-opinion study that was carried out by the American Jewish Committee in March – April 2005 (Thinking about the Holocaust 60 Years Later) shows how the view that Jews exert “too much influence” on world events is more prevalent in Poland, Austria and Germany than in Sweden, but also indicates that Swedes agree with this statement to a similar extent as Americans and the British.
 In reference to the statement that the Jews “exploit” the Holocaust for their own purposes, the same study indicates that this view is more prevalent amongst Swedes than amongst Americans and the British but equally as prevalent amongst Austrians and the French.
 5% of the total adult population and 39% of adult Muslims "harbour systematic antisemitic views".
 The former prime minister Göran Persson described these results as "surprising and terrifying."
 However, the rabbi of Stockholm's Orthodox Jewish community, Meir Horden, said that "It's not true to say that the Swedes are anti-Semitic.
 Some of them are hostile to Israel because they support the weak side, which they perceive the Palestinians to be."
 Further, a new study conducted by the ADL showed greatly contrasting results with Swedish respondents indicating antisemitic tendencies among a mere 4% of the population.

 A record of 60 antisemitic attacks were reported in 2012 in the city of Malmö, up from an average 22 in the two years before that.
 35 cases were reported in the first half of 2013, making it on pace to break the record.
 The Jewish community say that radical members of the Muslim population in the city are responsible for most of the attacks.
-According to a survey conducted by the Fundamental Rights Agency, in 40% of serious anti semitic harassment incidents the perpetrator was identified as someone with a Muslim extremist view.
+According to a survey conducted by the Fundamental Rights Agency, in 40% of serious antisemitic harassment incidents the perpetrator was identified as someone with a Muslim extremist ideology.